HYL13/CS766Spring2021/README.md

 8. Compare the results from our model with the ones from other state-of-the-art GANs.

 ### Tentative Schedule
-Tasks	Expected due date
-Complete research references	Feb 27
+1. Complete research references: Feb 27
-Search for suitable datasets 	March 6
+2. Search for suitable datasets: March 6
-Implement our CartoGAN model by referencing the existing methods  	March 20 Draft the mid-term report	March 24
+3. Implement our CartoGAN model by referencing the existing methods: March 20
+4. Draft the mid-term report: March 24
-Try to improve the accuracy and aesthetics of our results	April 10 Compare our model with other state-of-the-art models 	April 17 Prepare for the final presentation	April 23
+5. Try to improve the accuracy and aesthetics of our results: April 10
+6. Compare our model with other state-of-the-art models: April 17
+7. Prepare for the final presentation: April 23
-Finish refining the webpage	May 5
+8. Finish refining the webpage: May 5

 ### Major References:
 1. MapGAN: An Intelligent Generation Model for Network Tile Maps